SamHazim/RivalTracker/README.md

 Overview of the params:
 ```
 divId - id of the containing div (with a width property set)
-trackId - unique name of the track map that should be rendered (e.g. "daytona_oval") Check the RivalTrackerPaths js for an exhaustive list of tracks
+trackId - unique name of the track map that should be rendered (e.g. "daytona_oval") Check the RivalTrackerPaths js for a full list of tracks
-driverData - object representing the positional data of the drivers on the track, e.g. :

-var driverData = {
-    "driver1" : 0,  // 0% through the track
-    "driver2" : 0.15,  // 1.5% through the track
-    "driver3" : 0.55  // 5.5% through the track
-}
+driverData - the object containing the driver data to be used for this instance.
+The driver positions provided at creation will be the initial driver positions (e.g. the drivers could be all at 0% or they could be at varying positions along the track - it doesn't matter)
 ````

 The driver names that are displayed on the map are taken from the key of the key/value pairs in the driverData object.

 options - set of (optional) configuration options that can alter the way the trackmap is rendered/behaves.
-The full range of options is below:
+The full range of options are described below:

 ```
 var options = {